Haletran/Obsidian-documents/Cours/Partiels L1/Rattrapages/📢 Presentation Oral - UE3 Anglais.md

 Most known works :

-_The High Price of Bullion , a proof of the depreciation of banknotes_  published in 1810 = argue that there was a link between the increasing volume of banknotes and price levels
+- _The High Price of Bullion , a proof of the depreciation of banknotes_  published in 1810 = argue that there was a link between the increasing volume of banknotes and price levels
+- _Essay on the Influence of a Low Price of Corn on the Profits of Stock_ (1815), which argued that repealing the Corn laws would distribute more wealth to the productive members of society.
-_Principles of Political Economy and Taxation_ written in 1817 = Labor Theory of Value / Theory of Comparative Advantage/ Population growth => what we are going to work on
+- _Principles of Political Economy and Taxation_ written in 1817 = Labor Theory of Value / Theory of Comparative Advantage/ Population growth => what we are going to work on

 (4min)